Sandwiched R\'enyi Convergence for Quantum Evolutions: Introduction

 The framework of logarithmic Sobolev constants is closely linked to properties of noncommutative $l_p$-norms, and specifically to hypercontractivity~\cite{Olkiewicz1999246,Kastoryanosob}.
 Noncommutative $l_p$-norms also appeared recently in the definition of generalized R\'{e}nyi divergences (so called ``sandwiched R\'{e}nyi divergences''~\cite{muller2013quantum,strongconvrenyi}).
 It is therefore natural to study the relationship between logarithmic Sobolev inequalities and noncommutative $l_p$-norms more closely.
 The approach used here is to define constants (which we call $\beta_p$ for a parameter $p\in\lbr 1,\infty\rb$), which resemble the logarithmic Sobolev constants, but where the distance measure is a sandwiched R\'{e}nyi divergence instead of the quantum Kullback-Leibler divergence.
-More specifically, the constants $\beta_p$ will be the optimal exponents such inequalities of the form $\eqref{equ:basicInequ}$ hold for the sandwiched R\'{e}nyi divergences $D_p$ instead of the quantum Kullback-Leibler divergence $D$.
+More specifically, the constants $\beta_p$ will be the optimal exponents such that inequalities of the form $\eqref{equ:basicInequ}$ hold for the sandwiched R\'{e}nyi divergences $D_p$, given by